rnc-personal/CI-First-Project/README.md

 - The site features a full responsive naviagation on all pages.
 - Font Awesome Icons were used to drawn the users attention to the navigation.
-- The navigation collapses down to a compact, "hamburger" style menu that was achevied with no Javascript.
+- The navigation collapses down to a compact, "hamburger" style menu that was achieved with no Javascript.

 ![Desktop Nav](https://rnc-personal.github.io/CI-First-Project/readme/dt-nav.png)